RichardKelley/dendron/docs/3_tutorial_llm_conditional.md

 ])
 ```

 This should look familiar as the root node from Part 2 of the tutorial.
-We still haven't implemented a way to break out of the chat loop, so lets build our "farewell classifier" using a `CompletionCondition` node.
+We still haven't implemented a way to break out of the chat loop, so lets build a "farewell classifier" using a `CompletionCondition` node.

 ## `CompletionCondition` for Classifying Strings

 A `CompletionCondition` node is, as the name suggests, a condition node that returns `SUCCESS` or `FAILURE` based on the output of an autoregressive language model.
-Although we mostly use these models purely to generate text these days, it's important to remember that language models are _probability models_, so in addition to generating text by sampling we can also evaluate the conditional probability of any string given any other string (as long as the given string fits inside the model's context window).
+Although we mostly use language models to generate text these days, it's important to remember that language models are _probability models_, so in addition to generating text by sampling we can also evaluate the conditional probability of any string given any other string (as long as the combination fits inside the model's context window).
 This opens the door to the following strategy for evaluating a logical condition using a language model:

 1. Write down a prompt that includes a statement and a question with a closed set of possible answers.
 Include a placeholder where possible answers could go.
 2. Write down the possible answers in a list.